Polarizing, Petrographic, Geological

 Greg's Olympus Microscopes Page

-Here is a separate page about Olympus microscopes, especially the BH-2 line, including photos, links, and documents.
+Here is a separate page about Olympus microscopes, especially the BH2 line, including photos, links, and documents.
 Biological too, not just pol types.
 I have a lot of documents and photos of my favorite models from Olympus.
+This page is mainly about the CH, CH2, BH, and BH2 models, plus some older ones, and a little bit about the BX models that were introduced in the 1990s.

 The nose turret slides on a dovetail for easy replacement, and holds four DPlan objectives (here 4x, 10x, 20x, 40x) designated PO for their strain-free construction.
 Three of the turret holes can be centered via side screws, using special small wrenches, or because these are easily lost and hard to replace, small screwdrivers.
 The same wrenches fit two centering screws for the circular stage, which is graduated in degrees with a lever to engage a "click" every 45 degrees, and a stop screw to lock the stage in place.
 A special x-y mechanical stage (slide holder) is made with low control knobs, so as to not interfere with the objectives during rotation.
 It is removable because some petrographers prefer to move slides by hand.